jmcclenon/AWS/EC2.md

 **EC2 Options**

-On Demand: Allows you to pay a fixed rate by the hour (or by the second) with no commitment.
+**On Demand**: Allows you to pay a fixed rate by the hour (or by the second) with no commitment.
 Linux instances are by the second.
 Windows instances are by the hour (for now).

 **Use case:**